Oahu vs Maui

 Oahu: The Pulse of Hawaii

 Oahu is the heart of the state.
-If you love the idea of spending your morning at a historic landmark and your evening at a rooftop bar overlooking the skyline, Oahu is for you.
-It is home to Honolulu a bustling metropolis that blends Polynesian culture with modern American convenience.
+If you love the idea of a morning at a historic landmark and an evening at a rooftop bar overlooking the skyline, Oahu is for you.
+It is home to Honolulu, a bustling metropolis that blends Polynesian culture with modern American convenience.

-A Waikiki beach honeymoon puts you in the center of the action.
-You have access to world-class shopping in Honolulu, five-star dining, and a nightlife scene that does not exist on the other islands.
-However, do not let the city fool you; the North Shore Oahu surf culture offers a rugged, bohemian escape just an hour’s drive away.
+A Waikiki beach honeymoon puts you in the center of the action, with world-class shopping, five-star dining, and a nightlife scene that does not exist on the other islands.
+Do not let the city fool you though; the North Shore Oahu surf culture offers a rugged, bohemian escape just an hour’s drive away.

 Maui: The Sophisticated Escape

-Maui is often cited as the most romantic Hawaiian island.
-The pace is slower here.
-Instead of skyscrapers you have the sprawling Wailea honeymoon resorts nestled against manicured coastlines.
+Maui is often called the most romantic Hawaiian island, and the pace here is slower.
+Instead of skyscrapers you get sprawling Wailea resorts nestled against manicured coastlines, built for couples who want privacy over people-watching.

-The Valley Isle is designed for relaxation.
-It’s where you go to disconnect.
-Whether you are driving the scenic Road to Hana or watching the sunrise from the 10,000-foot summit of Haleakala National Park, the focus is on the natural landscape.
-It feels more exclusive and frankly more honeymoon-ish for those seeking privacy.
+The Valley Isle is designed for disconnecting.
+Whether you are driving the scenic Road to Hana or watching sunrise from the 10,000-foot summit of Haleakala National Park, the focus stays on the natural landscape the entire trip.

 Beach Breakdown: Golden Sands vs. Surf Breaks